LizardByte/Sunshine/docs/source/about/guides/linux.rst

 Virtual Display Setup
 +++++++++++++++++++++

+There is no need to buy a dummy plugin, when you can just use this config to get a virtual display for free!

-This is only available for NVidia GPUs
+.. important:: This is only available for NVidia GPUs using Xorg

 .. code-block::